Pulsational mode stability in complex EiBI-gravitating polarized astroclouds with (r, q)-distributed electrons: Results and discussions

 In a similar way, figure \ref{fig:figure4} depicts a color-spectral top-view projection of figure \ref{fig:figure3}.
 This graphic projection is utilized for a more detailed examination of the conjugated relationship of $\Omega_i$ with $\xi$.
-Interestingly, it is found that in the vicinity of the central region of the DMC $(\xi \sim 0)$, the variation of $\Omega_i$ suddenly appears to disappear.
-This modal behaviour indicates the possible signatures of a microphysical correlation depictable with $\Omega_i = f(\xi)$.
+Interestingly, it is found that in the vicinity of the central region of the DMC $(\xi \sim 0)$, the variation of $\Omega_i$ seems to vanish abruptly.
+This modal behaviour indicates the possible signatures of a microphysical correlation between $\Omega_i$ and $\xi$ depictable with $\Omega_i = f(\xi)$.

 Figure \ref{fig:figure5} displays similar features as figure \ref{fig:figure3}, but shown in a magnified view of $\xi$ and an extended range of $K$ (encompassing the intervals $\xi=0-3$ and $K=0-50$).
 Apart from the polarization effects noticed in figures \ref{fig:figure2} - \ref{fig:figure4}, a distinct spatial variation in $\Omega_i$ is observed in the low-$\xi$ region $(\sim 0-0.2)$.
-It indicates that in the proximity of the spherical DMC core, the PMGC instability shows a rapidly escalating tendency for both $R < 1$ and $R \ge 1$.
+It indicates that in the proximity of the spherical DMC core, the PMGC instability shows a rapidly escalating (diminishing) tendency for $R < 1$ ($R \ge 1$).
 However, beyond $\xi\sim 0.2$, the instability reaches a plateau and spreads uniformly across the system.
 This plateau region can be interpreted as the result of the interaction between gravity and effective electrostatic force.
-As $\xi$ continues to increase, the effective electrostatic force within the cloud becomes sufficient enough to oppose the gravitational collapse of the DMC.
+As $\xi$ continues to increase, the effective electrostatic force within the cloud becomes adequate to counteract the gravitational collapse of the DMC.

 Figure \ref{fig:figure6} illustrates the EiBI gravity effect on the PMGC instability in the presence of polarization force and $(r,q)$-distributed electrons.
 For any self-gravitationally bounded astrophysical object of size $L$, the value of $\chi$ should be less than $GL^2$, $G$ being the universal gravitational constant \cite{avelino2012eddington}.
 For our system having modified critical Jeans length, $\lambda_J\sim 1.37\times10^8$ \unit{cm}, the constraint is found to be $\chi<1.33\times10^9$ \unit{g^{-1}.cm^5.s^{-2}}.
 The $\chi$-value is varied in the range from $-4 \times 10^6\ \unit{g^{-1}.cm^5.s^{-2}} \text{ to } 4\times 10^6$ \unit{g^{-1}.cm^5.s^{-2}}.
 It is noteworthy here that, $\chi=0$ serves as the Newtonian reference in the non-local gravity, which is in fact, a crucial feature for assessing the observed trends.
 All the other parameters are kept the same as mentioned at the beginning of this section, except $R=0.2$ and $A=1.4\ (r=0,q=5)$.